 Oboz Sypes Hiking Boot Review: Supportive & Comfortable with Eco-Friendly Materials

-I’ve tried a lot of hiking boots over the years, so it’s a bold statement for me to say that the new Oboz Sypes (available only at REI as an REI exclusive) are my favorite hiking boots I’ve ever owned.
-As an Oboz ambassador, I’ve been lucky to test many of shoes in their lineup and truly loved them all, but the comfort level of the Oboz Sypes takes my obsession to a new level.
+I’ve tried a lot of hiking boots over the years, so it’s a bold statement for me to say that the Oboz Sypes are my favorite hiking boots I’ve ever owned.
+As an Oboz ambassador, I’ve been lucky to test many of the shoes in their lineup and truly loved them all, but the comfort level of the Oboz Sypes takes my obsession to a new level.

-In this Oboz Sypes Hiking Boot review, I share the things I love about this lightweight and versatile hiking shoe.
+In this Oboz Sypes Hiking Boot review, I share the things I love about these lightweight and versatile hiking boots.

 Sponsored by Oboz Footwear